Ghimbav: History

+Demographics

+At the 2021 census, Ghimbav had a population of 7,208; of those, 84.56% were ethnic Romanians and 1.96% Hungarians.

 Industry

 IAR, a Romanian builder of helicopters and small planes, is located in Ghimbav.
 Among other aircraft, it builds the Eurocopter/IAR Puma military transport helicopter.

 Premium AEROTEC, a subsidiary of EADS, has also built a factory in Ghimbav.

+Transportation

+Ghimbav lies at the intersection of several major national roads: